 WHO ARE WE?

 The Adelaide Business Collective represents over 300 businesses based in the CBD and North Adelaide.
 Since forming as an incorporated body in 2018 the group has advocated for a Feasibility Study into the positive impacts that a Citywide Business Model could have on the economic performance of the CBD.
 Council completed a study in 2019 with input from our ABC Member survey that highlighted business needs and priorities.
 The ABC Committee presented the findings of our Member survey to Council to help shape the next stage in the development of a Citywide Model.
 In 2020 we worked alongside Council on behalf of businesses to ensure their business voice was heard.
 Following additional consultation the Adelaide Economic Development Agency (AEDA) was launched in 2021 and the ABC provides a valuable link between AEDA and CBD and North Adelaide businesses.
-We continue to lobby for an independent business-led Citywide Business Improvement District that would be tested with a Pilot model to demonstrate the benefits.
+We continue to advocate for an independent business-led Citywide Improvement District that would be tested with a Pilot model to demonstrate the benefits.

 WHY ARE WE HERE?